MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 newmod.sh
 ---------
-ChopShop provides a shell script to setup a module stub for you.
+ChopShop provides a shell script to setup a simple module stub for you.
 You can use 'newmod.sh' to create this stub and open an editor for you to get right to work.
 The newmod.sh script takes two arguments.
 The first is the name of the module you want to create and the second is a string (either 'tcp' or 'udp')